21 beautiful black kitchen ideas that designers say will "make the heart of your home a conversation starter"

 (Image credit: Katie Lee)

-A kitchen island can be such an asset if you have the space.
-They are practical, great for storage and they obviously look gorgeous, too.
-If you are thinking about going for a black kitchen, islands are also a great way to break up all that dark cabinetry and bring some light into the room.
+If you are thinking about going for a black kitchen, kitchen islands are also a great way to break up all that dark cabinetry and bring some light into the room.

-The contrast of the white worktop and black walls still has a really dramatic effect but it gives the room a lift and gives you a second color to work with.
-You can then bring this lighter color into the rest of the room like you see here with the white curtains and the cooker hood.
+The contrast of the white worktop and black walls still has a really dramatic effect but it gives the room a lift and a second color to work with.
+We also love the waterfall effect which breaks up the space beautifully.

 A white kitchen with black gloss backsplash, pink neon slogan light fixture, wooden dining set and faux Zebra rug